 - The practice assessed and monitored the physical health of people with mental illness, severe mental illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease, cancer and access to 'stop smoking' services.
 There was a system for following up patients who failed to attend for administration of long term medication. - When patients were assessed to be at risk of suicide or self-harm the practice had arrangements in place to help them to remain safe. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
-When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability. - The percentage of patients diagnosed with dementia whose care plan has been reviewed in a face-to-face review in the preceding 12 months was 84% in line with the CCG and national average.
+When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability. - Prescribing data showed the practice effectively monitored the prescribing of hypnotic drugs to support safe treatment of patients.